Web3NL/motoko-book/src/base-library.md

 - The [type annotation](/common-programming-concepts/types.html) for variable `p` uses the always available [_primitive type_](/common-programming-concepts/types.html#primitive-types) `Principal`.
 This _type_ does not have to be imported.

 - We used the `.fromText()` _method_ from the `Principal` module (public functions in [modules](/common-programming-concepts/modules.html) or in [objects or classes](/common-programming-concepts/objects-and-classes.html) are often called methods) by referencing it through our chosen _module name_ `Principal`.

-## Assertions

-In this chapter, we will use [assertions](/common-programming-concepts/assertions.html) that always evaluate to `()` in the code examples to illustrate the results of the manipulations we perform.